flatsurf/sage-flatsurf/doc/index.rst

 The preferred way to install software should be to use your package manager (e.g. `apt-get` on Debian or Ubuntu, `pacman` on Arch Linux, `brew` on MacOS, etc).
-However, as of this writing sage-flatsurf has not been picked up by `any of the major distributions yet <https://repology.org/project/sage-flatsurf/packages>`_.
+However, as of this writing, sage-flatsurf has not been picked up by `any of the major distributions yet <https://repology.org/project/sage-flatsurf/packages>`_.

 We therefore recommend to install sage-flatsurf with the `Mamba